HwJyWaD3Y4H/internet-status/README.md

 # internet-status
-Bash script to display internet status.
+Simple Bash script to display internet status.

 Show the status of wifi, wired, vpn, and bluetooth connections.